theCore-embedded/theCore/README.rst

 Description
 -----------

-theCore is the open source, highly configurable and straightforward C++ framework aimed to reduce development, testing and hardware migration efforts for a wide range of bare-metal embedded applications.
+theCore is the open source, highly configurable and straightforward C++ embedded framework aimed to reduce development, testing and hardware migration efforts for a wide range of bare-metal embedded applications.

 theCore tries to provide all that is necessary to create portable application code: